tinymce/tinymce-docs/_includes/configuration/init-instance-callback.md

 });
 ```

-Also see the the [setup callback option](#setup) it enabled you to bind events before the editor instance is initialized.
+You may also want to take a look at the [setup callback option](#setup) as it can be used to bind events before the editor instance is initialized.